leostera/caramel/ROADMAP.md

 languages.
 And it would have to be a subset of OCaml expressive enough to solve meaningful, real-life problems, in a type-safe way.

-This is why the **v0.1 milestone is focused on getting the compilation from OCaml to Erlang to a good place**, where we can write type-safe application cores in OCaml, and surround these with good old Erlang seamlessly.
+This is why **milestone 1 is focused on getting the compilation from OCaml to Erlang to a good place**, where we can write type-safe application cores in OCaml, and surround these with good old Erlang seamlessly.